Livestreaming of Mass and Events

-Join us for Daily Mass Monday through Saturday at 9:00am and Sunday at 10:00am, live-streamed from St. Theresa Church.
+Join us for Daily Mass livestreamed Monday through Saturday at 6:30am from the Chapel and livestreamed Sunday at 11:30am from St. Theresa Church.

 “Where two or three are gathered together in my name, there am I in the midst of them.”– Matthew 18:20

-Although that may look different for right now, each day of the week, and in grander form on Sundays, we still come together as a St. Theresa community through the gift of technology.
+Each day of the week, and in grander form on weekends, we come together as a St. Theresa community for the Eucharist.
+We are thrilled to continue to offer livestreamed Masses and keep everyone connected through the gift of technology.

 Pray for Our Sick and Recently Deceased